Mobile Tutorial Series – What is an IDFA or Apple Identifier for Advertisers?

-Using IDFA for Ad Tracking
+Using IDFA for ad tracking

-When consumers take actions because of ads, like clicking a banner, playing a video, or installing an app, media companies can pass the IDFA with information about the consumer action that took place because of the advertising.
+For example, when consumers take actions because of ads, like clicking a banner, playing a video, or installing an app, media companies can pass the IDFA with information about the consumer action that took place because of the advertising.
 Most media companies do pass IDFAs.
 Some media companies, including some large social networks, do not pass device IDs to advertisers, but do allow you to target specific IDs within their properties.
 Many companies also leverage IDFAs as a tool for fraud detection.
 By monitoring the stream of ad actions and associated IDFAs, advertisers get important signals that may indicate advertising fraud.

-IDFA v.
-IDFV
+IDFA vs IDFV